KostaKat/KostaKat/README.md

 ## 📂 Projects

-- **Mineral Segmentation**: Self-supervised unsupervised segmentation of mineral slides using SWIN-MAE, DinoV2, and U2Seg.
+- **Mineral Segmentation**: Developed a self-supervised segmentation method for complex mineral slides using Swin-MAE and DinoV2, improving accuracy in rare mineral detection.
-- **[Aegis](https://github.com/KostaKat/Aegis)**: Detection of AI-generated images with a 7% accuracy boost via Swin-Transformer V2.
+- **[Aegis](https://github.com/KostaKat/Aegis)**: Improved detection of AI-generated images by 7% using Swin-Transformer V2

+---

 ## 🌐 Languages & Interests